caseyg/awesome/README.md

 ## Rust

-*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - 24/7 local AI screen & mic recording.
-Start recording your screen today ... or be left behind.
-Works with Ollama.
-Alternative to Rewind.ai & Zapier.
-Open.
-Secure.
-You own your data.
-Rust.
+*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - open source 24/7 screen & voice recording for the age of superintelligence

 *   [sowcow/blank\_slate\_pdf](https://github.com/sowcow/blank_slate_pdf) - Abstract and simplistic PDFs for RM from Rust code.
 There are random experimental PDFs in older releases and Ruby code in older commits.